 ROUNDMAP™ is a creation of Edwin Korver, CEO of CROSS-SILO BV, THE NETHERLANDS

-CLOSING THE GAPs OF GROWTH
+CLOSING THE (GROWTH) GAPs

-A growth gap could occur due to:
+A growth gap may occur due to:

 - Inadequate considerations of the opportunities for growth, i.e., the attainability of growth.